|Nutrition Facts (per serving)|

 The trick to making the best meatballs lies in how you mix them.
 All of the ingredients except the meat should be thoroughly combined before you add the meat.
 Add the meat at the very end and mix gently with your hands.
 This ensures that the meat is not overworked so the meatballs are tender.

 These little meatballs freeze well after they are baked.
-Let them cool for about 30 minutes, then pack into hard-sided freezer containers, label with the name of the recipe and the date they were prepared, and freeze up to 4 months.
+Let them cool for about 30 minutes, then pack into hard-sided freezer containers, label with the name of the recipe and the date they were prepared, and freeze up to four months.
 To use, thaw the package in the refrigerator overnight, and use as directed in recipes.

 You can serve these meatballs as an appetizer, or use them in Spaghetti and Meatballs or any of my recipes that Start with Meatballs.
-They are especially good in Crockpot Wild Rice Meatball Chili, which uses wild rice in the chili too!
+They are especially good in Crock Pot Wild Rice Meatball Chili, which uses wild rice in the chili too.

-- 1/4 cup wild rice
+1/4 cup wild rice

-- 1 tablespoon olive oil
+1 tablespoon olive oil

-- 1/2 cup onion (finely chopped)
+1/2 cup finely chopped onion

-- 1 teaspoon salt (seasoned)
+1 teaspoon seasoned salt

-- 1/8 teaspoon pepper
+1/8 teaspoon freshly ground black pepper

-- 2 tablespoons milk
+2 tablespoons milk

-- 1 egg
+1 large egg

-- 1 pound beef (ground)
+1 pound ground beef

-2. Preheat oven to 350 degrees.
+Preheat oven to 350 F.

-4. In large bowl combine onion mixture, wild rice, seasoned salt, pepper, milk, and egg and combine.
+In large bowl combine onion mixture, wild rice, seasoned salt, pepper, milk, and egg and combine.

 Add ground beef, broken into chunks, and work gently but thoroughly with your hands to combine.